 Elon Musk is an engineer, inventor, CEO, investor, and billionaire.
-But there's more to Musk than meets the eye—to truly understand this self-made man from South Africa, it's necessary to learn these lesser known Elon Musk facts.
+But there's more to Musk than meets the eye, and to truly understand this self-made South African native, it's necessary to learn a few fun facts.
 Musk is a dreamer with a vision; he co-founded PayPal and Tesla.
-But his ultimate goal is space exploration, and he believes that he can help colonize Mars by the year 2040.
+But his ultimate goal is space exploration, and he believes he can help colonize Mars.
 Sound like science fiction?
-Check out these things you didn't know about Elon Musk, and maybe his past achievements will give insight into his visions for the future.
+Check out these things you might not have known about Musk, and perhaps his past achievements will give insight into his visions for the future.

-Elon Musk was born in South Africa but moved to Canada on his own while still a teenager.
+Musk was born in South Africa, but moved to Canada on his own while still a teenager.
 He worked odd jobs before landing at Queen’s University in Ontario.
-By the age of 28, he was a multi-millionaire.
-As of 2018, Musk had a net worth of $20.8 billion, which according to Forbes, makes him the 53rd richest man in the world.
+By the age of 28, he was a multimillionaire.
+As of 2019, Musk had a net worth of $20.6 billion, according to Forbes.

-But the real life inspiration for Tony Stark is in the game for more than just money and power.
-His pro-environmental ambition is to create an accessible electric car so that mankind is no longer oil dependent.
-Elon Musk's biography paints a picture of a man with unbelievable drive and perhaps the intelligence to colonize the Red Planet in this lifetime.
+But the real-life inspiration for Tony Stark is in the game for more than just money and power.
+His pro-environmental ambition is to create an accessible electric car so that society is no longer oil dependent.
+Musk's biography paints a picture of a person with unbelievable drive and perhaps the intelligence to colonize the Red Planet in this lifetime.
 A man like that will inspire admiration, like being named TIME's 2021 Person of the Year, but also disdain, like landing himself at the top of the celebrities you're sick of in 2022 list.

 He Used To Live On A Dollar A Day